alcf-lidar/alcf/README.md

 ### Requirements

 ALCF is written in Python and Fortran.
 Installation on Linux is recommended.
-Installation on other operating systems may be possible, but is not detailed here at the moment.
+Installation on other operating systems may be possible and planned in the future, but is not detailed here at the moment.

 ### Installation on Linux